youzi-forge/good-first-issue-autoUpdate/README.md

 ---

 ## How it works
-- Uses GitHub GraphQL Search to fetch issues with label `good first issue`, within rolling time windows to avoid the 1000-result cap.
+- Uses GitHub GraphQL Search to fetch issues whose labels include `good first issue`, `good-first-issue`, or `first-timers-only`, within rolling time windows to avoid the 1000-result cap.
 - Filters to repositories with at least 300 stars.
 - Renders grouped Markdown here in README.